Classroom digital signage

 On startup, MainActivity:

-1. Enables immersive full-screen mode (hides status/navigation bars).
+1. Enables immersive full-screen mode.

 Backend API

-• GET /api/v1/signage/classrooms/{id} returns classroom signage fields.
+• GET /api/v1/signage/classrooms/{id} admin-only signage device configuration lookup

-• signage_enabled
+• device_code

 • signage_title